eoffermann/super-abliterator/README.md

   - `find_best_dir`: Computes scores for different refusal directions.
   - `apply --find-best`: Automatically finds the best direction and applies it.
 The `--layers` option allows you to specify which layers should be modified.

+## Gradio Interface (Beta)

+**Status:** The Gradio interface is currently under development and is not fully functional yet.
+However, the planned feature set and UI organization are outlined below.

+### Planned Feature Set

+- **Custom Instruction Lists Editor:**
+  - Edit and create harmful/harmless instruction lists.
+  - Upload and download JSON files for easy sharing and persistence.
+- **Activation Layers Selection:**
+  - Checkboxes for selecting base activation layer types (e.g., `resid_pre`, `resid_post`, `mlp_out`, `attn_out`).
+  - *TODO:* More granular per-layer selection options will be added in future updates.
+- **Generate Text with Abliteration Comparison:**
+  - Input prompt for text generation.
+  - Side-by-side display of original model output and output after applying abliteration modifications.
+- **Batch Analysis Panel:**
+  - Run batch experiments on a harmful dataset.
+  - Display both generated outputs and analysis metrics (such as positive/negative scores).
+- **Abliteration Process & Export Panel:**
+  - Model selection via default configurations or by searching Hugging Face directly.
+  - Device selection (CPU or CUDA) and cache file loading (with a dropdown populated from the `Caches` directory).
+  - Run the ablation process, logging progress, and applying the best refusal direction.
+  - Export the modified (SUPERA) model state and simulate quant generation for various configurations (e.g., `Q8_0`, `Q6_K`, etc.).

+### UI Organization

+The planned Gradio interface will be organized into tabbed panels:

+1. **Custom Instruction Lists:**
+   - Two editors (one for harmful and one for harmless instructions) with upload/download functionality.
+2. **Activation Layers:**
+   - A checkbox group for selecting base activation layer types.
+3. **Generate Text:**
+   - Prompt input with a "Generate" button that displays outputs side-by-side for comparison.
+4. **Batch Analysis:**
+   - Batch run on harmful prompts with outputs and additional analysis metrics.
+5. **Abliteration Process & Export:**
+   - Model selection, device settings, cache file dropdown, and ablation process with progress logging.
+   - An export panel for saving the modified model and simulating quant generation.

+---

 ## Example Python Usage

 Below is an example snippet demonstrating how to use the library within Python code: